Information

 AQUA ROLLS

-Do not tow your Aua Roll behind your vehicle.
+Do not tow your Aqua Roll behind your vehicle.
 Use the manufacturer’s pull handle as appropriate.

 FIRE REGULATIONS

-Units will be spaced at min of 6m and sited so that they do not restrict access to, or exit from any unit or the area in case of emergencies.
+Units will be spaced at minimum of 6 metres and sited so that they do not restrict access to, or exit from , any unit or the area in case of emergencies.
 Keep the front hitch free of obstructions at all times.
-Allow all units to be pulled/towed forward and away from other units in the case of an emergancy.
+This allows all units to be pulled/towed forward and away from other units in the case of an emergancy.

 IMPORTANT INFORMATION REGARDING GAS CYLINDERS